 MSC certified fisheries are required to investigate and minimise bycatch wherever possible.
 This is especially true for interactions with Endangered, Threatened and Protected (ETP) species, such as turtles and some shark and seabird species.

-Conditions set for MSC certified fisheries have resulted in significant reductions to the level of bycatch and interactions with ETP species.
-For example, the Western Australian rock lobster fishery which, following improved research, reduced interactions with sea lions to zero.
-Also, since becoming MSC certified, the South African hake fishery has reduced interactions with albatross by 99% and the Fiji albacore tuna fishery has implemented measures to reduce bycatch of sharks.
+To date, 22 conditions set for MSC certified tuna fisheries have been met, resulting in significant reductions to the level of bycatch and interactions with ETP species.
+For example, the Fiji albacore tuna fishery has implemented measures to reduce bycatch of sharks; the Australian Eastern Tuna and Billfish fishery conducted an ecological risk assessment to demonstrate it was having no impacts on turtle and shark populations, and the Usufuku bluefin tuna fishery changed the bait it used to avoid depleting squid populations.

 A fishery's impact on ETP species should always be minimised.
 Catching these species should be avoided (by implementing measures to minimise the chance of their capture).
 When they are accidentally caught, handling practices should be implemented to ensure their safe release and to maximise their chance of survival.
+Certified fisheries have made improvements to train crew in species identification as well as improving handling and release protocols to maximise survival of released bycatch including turtles (e.g. Fiji's longline albacore, yellowfin and bigeye), rays (e.g. Talleys New Zealand skipjack tuna purse seine) and sharks (e.g. Cook Islands, see page 60).